 The last possible step prior to the development of your complete app would be to develop a prototype app.
 This means you can follow the same process for your clickable prototype but extend it into an actual application that is the basis for your app.

-This involves the development of all your UI’s as an actual mobile app, website or front-end.
+This involves the development of all your UI’s as an actual A Mobile App / Application is a program that you download from Google Play or the App Store.
+You then...
+More, website or front-end.
 This is actual development and the process shifts from designer to the developer.
 However, everything that is made at this stage can be used moving forward.
 Anything that is developed for the prototype can and should be leveraged when you proceed with final development.

 Some developers might do a “quick and nasty” build to get this step done but they should really proceed as if they were starting the proper development so that the time and effort is not wasted and needed to be done again.